HeliumPeng/HeliumPeng.github.io/index.md

 It's **helium Peng** here(You can just call me Bob).

-I am looking for 2024 Fall intake Ph.D in Finance/Fintech as well as artificial intellgence, I prefer interdisciplinary works.
+I am looking for 2024 Fall/2025 Spring intake Ph.D in Finance/Fintech as well as artificial intellgence, I prefer interdisciplinary works.

 Currently, I worked as a research asscioate under the guidence of [Prof. CHEN chen](https://myweb.cuhk.edu.cn/chenchen2020) in Chinese University of Hong Kong (Shenzhen).